 A challenging and fluid ballet class that explores not only the aesthetics of ballet but also the functionality of movement and its origins free from mannerisms and other restrictions.

-Behind the traditions of ballet there lies a logic and a functionality that can inform the performer.
+Behind ballet traditions also lies logic and functionality that can inform the dancer.

-The aim of this class is to demystify complicated technicalities and become aware of the chain of responses the body goes through to make movement happen freely and willingly.
+This class aims to demystify complicated technicalities and become aware of the chain of responses the body goes through to move freely and willingly.

-The class breaks with the traditional use of piano music and instead, the dancing is explored in relation to an eclectic range of music giving the dancers new musical experiences in relation to the ballet form.
+The class is not bound by the traditional use of piano music.
+Instead, the dancing is explored by an eclectic range of music giving the dancers new musical experiences about the ballet form.

-The class is aimed at contemporary and other dancers who want to become smarter movers and use the ballet language as a foundational training tool for dance.
+The class is aimed at contemporary and other dancers who want to become smarter movers and use the ballet language as a foundational training tool.

 before we were fully able to see